VahidR/traffic-analyzer/README.md

 traffic-analyzer
 ================

-A Network Traffic Analyzer and Billing Tool with the real-time data feed.
+A Network Traffic Analyzer and Billing Tool with a massive real-time data feed.